 With clients across industries, regions, and sectors, we have a front-row seat watching the gamut of interview processes and techniques unfold.
-Some of our clients prefer to lean into their gut.
-If they have a good feeling about a candidate they’ll make an offer at the conclusion of the first interview.
+Some of our clients prefer to lean into their gut and if they have a good feeling about a candidate will make an offer at the conclusion of the first interview.
 Others take months to screen, interview, check references, and interview some more before making an offer.
-We have clients who bomb our candidates with assessments and others who will hire anyone with a pulse that passes a background check and drug test.
+We have clients who bomb our candidates with assessments and others that will hire anyone with a pulse who will pass a background check and drug test.
 To be sure, an effective interview process is largely dependent upon industry, urgency, and culture.
 If your competition is scooping talent up quickly you have no choice but to move fast.
 With low unemployment, good candidates will always have 2-3 offers to decide between.
 There’s no one right way to go about interviewing candidates, but there sure are a handful of broken processes.

 So how do you know if your interview process is broken?
 Here are a few signs:

 - Turnover inside the first 90 days is above 20%.
 The national average for turnover inside the first 90 days is 19%.
 If you are at or above that, something in your process is broken.
 Usually, if a candidate decides to move on from a job before their 90-day review then expectations were not met, or ever clearly established.
 Simply put, a candidate’s experience on the job did not line up with what they were sold in the interview process.
 Remedy?
 Never oversell your culture or organizational health.
 Be honest and direct about what is working, what is broken, and what is missing.